rahuls98/StockPortfolio/res/DESIGN-README.txt

           10. PortfolioType -  An enum that represents the types of portfolios supported by the application,i.e, INFLEXIBLE or FLEXIBLE.

+          11. PortfolioOperation Interface & Implementations - Supports any current or future long term investing strategies.

 2. View - View is responsible for displaying outputs to the user.
 Currently, it implements a text based user interface.

-3. Controller - It is implemented as an asynchronous controller and is responsible for knowing the state, getting user input, calling the appropriate functions on the model and finally calling view methods to display results.
+3. Controller - It is implemented as an asynchronous controller and is responsible for knowing the state, getting user input, calling the appropriate functions on the model and finally calling view methods to display result.

+4. GUI Controller Interface & Class - This controller now supports the GUI.